 To be able to create home directories for users, you will need access to the HDFS superuser account.
 (CDH automatically created the HDFS superuser account on each cluster host during CDH installation.)
-When you enabled Kerberos for the HDFS service, you lost access to the HDFS superuser account using sudo -u hdfs commands.
-To enable your access to the HDFS superuser account now that Kerberos is enabled, you must create a Kerberos principal or an AD user whose first component is hdfs:
+When you enabled Kerberos for the HDFS service, you lost access to the default HDFS superuser account using sudo -u hdfs commands.
+Cloudera recommends you use a different user account as the superuser, not the default hdfs account.